blakeboswell/ploom/README.md

 ## Overview

 A collection of tools for **out-of-memory** and **memory efficient** linear model fitting with support for inference.
-Implements `lm()` and `glm()` analogs using Alan Miller’s AS274 updating QR factorization algorithm.
+Provides `oomlm()` and `oomglm()` functions for linear and genearlised linear modeling.
+Models are implemented using Alan Miller’s AS274 updating QR factorization algorithm which enables models with `p` variables to be fit in `p^2` memory.

   - Out-of-memory procesing capable of fitting billions of observations
   - In-memory runtimes at least as good as `lm()` and `glm()`